aakashbaheti/Webcam-Eye-Tracker/README.md

-# 👁️ Eye Tracking Heatmap Demo
+# 👁️ Webcam Eye Tracker

 A browser-based eye tracking application that uses a webcam to estimate where a user is looking on an image.
 The system supports **calibration directly on the image**, a **live gaze dot**, and a **heatmap visualization** of visual attention.